permalik/archive_ui/content/page/about/index.md

 ## Independent Experience
-In my freetime I enjoy building language processing and system-level programs, desktop and web applications, and additions or improvements to my homelab.
+In my freetime I enjoy building language processing and system-level programs, desktop and web applications, programming-adjacent electrical engineering concepts, 2D game development and additions or improvements to my homelab.

-I concurrently work on a C compiler written in Zig, C++/QT Zettlekasten-inspired note-taking application and text editor, Rust operating system, Nix development environments, various automation, and integration with local servers and PCs.
+My personal projects span from a C compiler written in Zig, a C++/QT Zettlekasten-inspired note-taking application and text editor, a Rust operating system, a Gauntlet-like dungeon crawler Nix development environments, various automation, and integrations with local servers and PCs.

 ## FOSS
-I'm eager to start contributing on a number of projects but have not as of yet.
+I'm eager to start contributing to a number of projects but have not as of yet.
+I plan to keep building personal projects to first get better with my tools before branching out.

 ## Academic Experience
 I am self-teaching Algebra to prepare for Calculus.
 I am also completing classes with partners of